+Make Words Game.
 Write a few random letters on the board.
-Have the Ss work in pairs/small groups to make up as many words from the letters as possible (e.g. letters: g, h, a, t, p, e, c.
-Possible words: cat, peg, tea, hat, get, etc.).
-The team with the most words is the winner.
+Have the students work in pairs/small groups to make up as many words from the letters as possible (e.g. letters: g, h, a, t, p, e, c.
+Possible words: cat, peg, tea, hat, get, tap, pat, tag, at, pet, etc.).
+The team with the most words is the winner and wins a prize.

 You need a number of empty, clean and preferably identical small yoghurt containers for this game.
 Not more than 32 pots.